prooph/proophessor/docs/tutorial/aggregate_dependencies.md

 interface ERP
 {
     /**
-     * Get stock information of given product
+     * Get stock information for given product
      *
      * If stock information cannot be fetched from the ERP system
      * this method returns null.